You've almost certainly written at least one callback function. Callback functions are functions you don't call

 Chances are, you probably prefer to write callback code that takes strongly typed parameters.
 That lets you be reasonably sure a non-null parameter is a pointer to a method with the right prototype, and not a pointer to a method with a different prototype, or even a pointer to data.

 When it comes to writing .NET code that takes callback parameters, your first instinct may be to use delegates, which look a lot like strongly typed method pointers in C++ or Delphi.
 It may not occur to you that you can implement a callback parameter as an interface instead.
-Interfaces and delegates share the key property of allowing you to call a method with the right prototype without knowing which object implements the method, which instance is bound to the
+Interfaces and delegates share the key property of allowing you to call a method with the right prototype without knowing which object implements the method, which instance is bound to the call, and even the name of the method you're calling.

 Interface calls are faster than delegate calls.
 An interface reference is a reference to an instance of an object which implements the interface.
 An interface call is not that different from an ordinary virtual call to a method.
 A delegate reference, on the other hand, is a reference to a list of method pointers.
 While invoking a delegate looks like you're making an indirect call through a method pointer, it's actually a subroutine call that walks the list of method pointers.
 The overhead involved in making the call and walking the list means that delegate invocation can be two or three times slower than calling a method through an interface reference.